Chapter 4: Evaluating information

 Watch out for potential conflicts of interest

 Conflicts of interest are “when an entity or individual becomes unreliable because of a clash between personal (or self-serving) interests and professional duties or responsibilities.”
 Sometimes an author or publisher’s personal, political, or business relationships may affect the objectivity of their work.
 Check if any funding information or corporate ties to the project are listed, and consider whether those ties are likely to impact how the research is presented.
-You can typically find this information by looking at the “sponsors” or “special thanks” section at the end of an article or elsewhere on their website.
+You can typically find this information by reading the “sponsors” or “special thanks” section at the end of an article or elsewhere on their website.
 In some cases, you may find a section explicitly titled “potential conflicts of interest.”
 In other cases, this information may not be clearly listed and you will have to search for it elsewhere online.

 For example, the article “Impact of cocoa flavanol intake on age-dependent vascular stiffness in healthy men,” is funded in part by “an unrestricted grant from Mars, Inc.” (the makers of M&M’s and other candy).
 It asserts that flavanols found in cocoa may help lower blood pressure; however, because of the article’s association with Mars, its results should be carefully compared with other sources.
 The article doesn’t assert that simply eating chocolate impacts blood pressure, but the cocoa flavanols that are the focus of the study are a component of cocoa-based nutritional supplements sold by Mars, Inc. Therefore, the researchers have a clear conflict of interest because their research is sponsored by Mars.